 “The study of the immune system, the cell-mediated and humoral aspects of immunity and immune responses.”

 The immune system acts as a body’s defence system by protecting our body cells, tissues and organs from invading infection through various lines of defence.
-Overall, the immune system functions as a physical barrier and avoid the entry of pathogens including the harmful microorganisms and other disease-causing microbes.
+Overall, the immune system functions by recognising and destroying foreign antigens including the harmful microorganisms and other disease-causing microbes.

-Under certain conditions, when our immune system stops functioning, then this results in infectious diseases, such as allergies, fever, flu, and may also lead to a dreadful disease like cancer and etc.
+Under certain conditions, when our immune system is weak or stops functioning, then this results in various infectious diseases, such as allergies, fever, flu, and may also lead to a dreadful disease like cancer AIDS, etc.

 Also Read: Immunity